CSolution Project Format

 [Cvendor::] Cclass [&Cbundle] :Cgroup [:Csub] [&Cvariant] [@[>=]Cversion]

 Components are defined using the Open-CMSIS-Pack - <component> element.
 Several parts of a component are optional.
-For example it is possible to just define a component using Cclass and Cgroup name.
+For example, it is possible to just define a component using the Cclass and Cgroup names.
 All elements of a component name are summarized in the following table.

 Partly defined components